Tom Meade: Life in Italy

 This first project allowed Meade to establish a network of contacts in Modena that would allow his future projects of rebuilding, customizing and dealing cars.
 In addition to Bertocchi, Neri, Bonacini and Fantuzzi, Meade's contacts included Piero Drogo, David Piper, Alejandro de Tomaso, Count Giovanni Volpi, Road & Track journalist Peter Coltrin and Carroll Shelby.
 Meade took up residence in the Carrozzeria Fantuzzi workshop and took instruction in hand-forming and repairing bodywork from Medardo Fantuzzi.
-He briefly left Italy in 1962, returning in 1963 whereupon he began renting an apartment and garage adjacent to the Autodromo di Modena.
+He briefly left Italy in 1962, returning in 1963 whereupon he began renting an apartment and garage adjacent to the Aerautodromo di Modena.
 Soon after, Meade began buying and selling a higher volume of cars, including many which were exported to the United States.
 These included another Maserati 350S, a Maserati Tipo 63, Ferrari 250 GTOs, a 330 P3, a 250 LM, a 250 GT SWB, 250 GT Lussos and others.
-Meade's customers included Richard Merritt (founder of the Ferrari Club of America) and Los Angeles-based Ferrari importer Edwin K. Niles.
+Meade's customers included Richard Merritt (founder of the Ferrari Club of America) and Los Angeles–based Ferrari importer Edwin K. Niles.
 During this period from 1963 to approximately 1970, Meade constructed his Thomassima series and several other projects based on various chassis and engines.
 At one point during this time, Meade shared a storage space with David Piper's racing team.
 By 1970, Meade established a business in Modena under the name "Tom Meade's Used Sports Car Center of Italy," where in addition to buying, selling, rebuilding and customizing used cars, he sold and manufactured spare parts and accessories with an emphasis on selling to overseas customers.

 During the early 1970s, multiple circumstances coincided to end Meade's business in Modena.
 Due to the 1973 oil crisis demand for sports cars was lower, while increasing safety regulations, speed limits and changing public opinion further limited the market for Meade's cars.
 Meade also claimed that his Modenese collaborators were discouraged from working with him, as established interests in the region believed he was getting too much publicity.
 Meade left Modena and briefly opened a restoration shop in Milan, where he became friends with former Ferrari engineer Carlo Chiti.